-- Next to where it says AirPods click the small “i” icon.
+- Next to where it reads, “AirPods” click the small “i” icon.

 - Click on “Forget This Device” and then click confirm when the notification pops up.

-- Now that your phone has disconnected from the AirPods you need to reset the AirPods themselves.
-To do this simply hold down the setup button on the back of the charging case with the lid still open for about 15 seconds (or until you see the LED light flash amber).
+- Hold down the setup button on the back of the case for 15 seconds (or until you see the LED light flash amber).

-- Now the AirPods have been completely reset and you can repair to new devices as if they were fresh out the box.
+- The AirPods is now reset, and you can repair to new devices as if it was fresh out of the box.

 How to fix auto-pause not working

-One of the cooler features of the AirPods and AirPods Pro is that when you remove one of the earbuds: whatever you’re listening to automatically pauses to hold your place.
-It accomplishes this via small proximity sensors built into the earbuds that can tell when you’ve removed them or not.
-Sometimes this doesn’t work perfectly, and if you’re not on an iOS device it’s worth mentioning that this doesn’t work with Android or PC.
+One of the cooler features of the AirPods and AirPods Pro is that when you remove one of the earbuds whatever you’re listening to automatically pauses.
+It accomplishes this via small proximity sensors built into the earbuds.
+Sometimes it doesn’t work perfectly, and it doesn’t work with Android or PC.

 - From there, navigate to where it says “AirPods” and click the small blue “i” icon to the right.

-- Look for where it says “Automatic Ear Detection” and make sure that it is turned on.
+- Look for where it reads “Automatic Ear Detection,” and turn this on.

-If it is turned on and you still can’t get it to work then the next step is to make sure there is nothing blocking the proximity sensor from getting an accurate reading.
-To do this you should clean the AirPods or AirPods Pro to get rid of any debris or gunk that might be blocking the sensor.
-We have an entire article detailing how to do this and we suggest doing so fairly often not only for functionality but also just for hygienic purposes.
+If it is turned on and you still can’t get it to work, make sure there is nothing blocking the proximity sensor from getting an accurate reading.
+We have an entire article detailing how to clean the AirPods or AirPods Pro to get rid of debris and gunk that might be blocking the sensor.
+We suggest doing so fairly often not only for functionality but also for hygienic purposes.

 How to wirelessly charge the AirPods